Ethics Group Blasts Pence For Using Government Travel For Colts Stunt

-Watchdog group Citizens For Ethics is less than pleased with Vice President Mike Pence for using government travel to attend and prematurely leave Sunday’s Indianapolis Colts game.
+Watchdog group Citizens for Responsibility and Ethics in Washington is less than pleased with Vice President Mike Pence for using government travel to attend and prematurely leave Sunday’s Indianapolis Colts game.

-Citizens For Ethics sent several tweets expressing outrage that Pence would spend taxpayer money to attend Sunday’s game of his hometown team, the Colts, and a ceremony honoring former quarterback Peyton Manning.
+CREW sent several tweets expressing outrage that Pence would spend taxpayer money to attend Sunday’s game of his hometown team, the Colts, and a ceremony honoring former quarterback Peyton Manning.
 After several of the visiting San Francisco 49ers players knelt during the national anthem, Pence left the game in what many called a political stunt.

-“CAN WE JUST MAKE IT THROUGH A WEEKEND WITHOUT THIS ADMINISTRATION ABUSING TAXPAYER DOLLARS WITH JET TRAVEL!?”
-Citizens For Ethics tweeted, a reference to numerous Trump Cabinet officials sticking taxpayers with enormous bills for traveling on government jets and chartered flights instead of commercial travel.
+“CAN WE JUST MAKE IT THROUGH A WEEKEND WITHOUT THIS ADMINISTRATION ABUSING TAXPAYER DOLLARS WITH JET TRAVEL!?” the watchdog group tweeted, a reference to numerous Trump Cabinet officials sticking taxpayers with enormous bills for traveling on government jets and chartered flights instead of commercial travel.

 CNN reporter Kevin Liptak pointed out that the expense to get Pence to the game from Las Vegas and then to California was likely a large cost to taxpayers.